gregorybesson/ai-deep-learning-notes/TensorFlow.md

     return output
 ```

-# transforming the probabilities into labels
+# transforming the labels into vectors
 Transforming the labels into one-hot encoded vectors is done with scikit-learn using LabelBinarizer.

 example: